 The most problematic aspect of supersymmetric GUTs is the doublet-triplet splitting (DTS) problem.
 The minimal $SU(5)$ supersymmetric GUT, for example, knows only about very large scales: $M_\text{G} \sim 10^{16}$ GeV and $M_\text P \sim 10^{18}$ GeV.
 Yet it should somehow give rise to a pair of essentially massless electroweak Higgs doublets $h, \bar h$ that survive down to the low energies, and are not accompanied by the color triplets.
 While the Higgs doublet masses should be around 100 GeV, the triplet masses are around $10^{16}$ GeV, as seen from higgsino-mediated proton decay calculation in the simplest models.
 It is difficult to understand how fields from a single GUT representation can have such different masses.
 In other words, supersymmetric GUTs involve a parameter with an accuracy of $\mathcal{O}(10^{-13})$!
 One may wonder how acceptable a model is with a parameter as small as $10^{-13}$.

 To avoid this fine tuning and naturally distinguish the doublet and triplet Higgs masses, a number of solutions have been proposed~\cite{missingpartner, missingvev,g1,g2,u5,bd,bdm,bcr}.
-Particularly appealing among them are the models with Higgses as pseudo-Nambu-Goldstone bosons (PNGBs)~\cite{u5,bd,bdm,bcr}.
+Particularly appealing among them are the models with Higgses as pseudo-Nambu-Goldstone bosons (PNGBs)~\cite{u5,bd,bdm,bcr,GBMandLH}.
+For some works having the implementation of the Goldstone boson mechanism to solve the little Hierarchy problem, see Refs. \cite{GBMandLH}.
 The idea is that one can identify the Higgs doublets as the zero modes of a compact vacuum degeneracy, rendered massless by supersymmetry to all orders in perturbation theory.
 Once (soft) SUSY breaking terms are included, the flat directions are lifted and the doublets acquire masses of just the right order of magnitude.
 This distinguishes the doublets from the triplets in a nontrivial way, so that it is natural to obtain light doublets while the remaining fields are heavy.
 The model of~\cite{bd,bdm}, which we will briefly discuss below, is a nice realization of this idea.